 It sounds amazing.
 What do you do on an average day?

-The cake life may seem quite decadent to most and it is incredibly rewarding making cake for people to celebrate life and love, but it definitely comes with its stresses.
-Thankfully, I have never dropped or damaged a cake and I take every precaution when delivering cakes to venues.
+The cake life may seem quite decadent to most, and it is incredibly rewarding to make a cake for people to celebrate life and love, but it comes with its stresses.
+Thankfully, I have never dropped or damaged a cake, and I take every precaution when delivering cakes to venues.
 Sensible shoes, planning the route from my car to the cake stand and getting my car as close as possible to where the cake is going are just a few of the things I do to help me feel more assured on the day of delivery.
-Delivery though, is definitely the most stressful aspect of the job.
-I am never relaxed on my delivery days, but I feel that the stressful energy helps me too.
+Delivery is the most stressful aspect of the job.
+I can relax on my delivery days, but I think that the stressful energy helps me too.
 I am never complacent, and I expect every disaster.
-This comes in handy because as organised as everyone involved in a wedding or big event can be there are so many moving parts and therefore so many opportunities for disaster to strike.
+This comes in handy because there are so many moving parts with weddings and many opportunities for disaster to strike.
 For me, planning for every possible problem is what helps alleviate the stress.

 Luckily, I’ve never had a huge disaster to deal with.
-The closest I’ve come to any sort of disaster are the times my delivery schedule gets blown due to delays at venues or unforeseen issues.
-I pad extra time into my schedule but it’s so stressful when I see the time start to disappear.
-I learned quite quickly when I started in this business that I needed to be tougher on my deliveries.
-There is a way to be polite and friendly with everyone you meet while still letting them know that you mean business.
-I wasn’t very comfortable with being demanding at first, but my clients trust me to get their cake to their venue on time.
-Most venues are excellent, but I cannot tell you the amount of hotel staff that I’ve asked for a cake stand or a tablecloth only to have them never return.
+The closest I’ve come to any disaster are the times my delivery schedule gets blown due to delays at venues or unforeseen issues.
+I pad extra time into my schedule, but it’s so stressful when I see the time start to disappear.
+When I started in this business, I learned that I needed to be tougher on my deliveries.
+There is a way to be polite and friendly with everyone you meet while still knowing that you mean business.
+At first, I wasn’t very comfortable with being demanding, but my clients trusted me to get their cake to their venue on time.
+Most venues are excellent, but I cannot tell you the number of the hotel staff I’ve asked for a cake stand or a tablecloth, only to have them never return.
 I once arrived at a venue at our pre-arranged time only to find the whole place dark and the doors locked.
-I wasn’t very happy as I was travelling to a few different towns that morning and my schedule was quite tight and planned around arriving at that venue first.
-When I came back after my other deliveries the place was still dark and the photographer, a few very keen guests and the venue staff were all waiting outside the premises.
+I wasn’t thrilled as I was travelling to a few different towns that morning, and my schedule was quite tight and planned around arriving at that venue first.
+When I came back after my other deliveries, the place was still dark, and the photographer, a few very keen guests and the venue staff were all waiting outside the premises.
 We all just hung around for almost half an hour before someone arrived who happened to have a key to the front door.
 I immediately started setting up the cake.
-As I was setting it up, I heard the venue co-ordinator run in and in a panic and tell the staff that the ceremony was starting in an hour and nothing had been set up.
+As I was setting it up, I heard the venue coordinator ran in, panicked, and tell the staff that the ceremony was starting in an hour, but nothing had been set up.
 They all started frantically grabbing chairs and floral stands.
-I thought I was stressed but I can’t imagine setting up a whole ceremony in an hour!
+I thought I was stressed, but I can’t imagine setting up a whole ceremony in an hour!

 And finally, for fun, if you could design a cake for any person in history, who would it be for and what would it look like?

 What a great question!
 Undoubtedly, I would die to make a cake for Elton John.
 I’m not even sure I could pick a specific design.
-Literally any one of his feathery, glittery, sequined ensembles would be an absolute dream to create in cake!
+Any one of his feathery, glittery, sequined ensembles would be an absolute dream to create in cake!
 He is a legend!

-A career change is often seen as a total abandonment of one's prior life, an about turn that starts afresh, a new page, a clean slate.
-But more often than not there are skills, knowledge and experience plucked from the 'before' and taken into the 'after' like Lauren did.
-There's also a precious ingredient that you simply cannot get without going down the avenue of time, and that's life experience.
-Dealing with pressure and challenges are easier when you have it, and that is the helping hand that you get when embarking on a new venture.
+A career change is often seen as a total abandonment of one's previous life, an about-turn that starts a new page with a clean slate.
+But more often than not, skills, knowledge and experience can be plucked from 'before' and taken into the 'after'.